jt-lanl/cov-voc/README.md

 specified by the string, relative to the reference sequence, which is the first sequence in the specified reference fasta file.

+## VFASTA

+for viewing fasta files; you can just look at subsets of sequences and/or subsets of sites

 ## COMMONTYPES

 given an input fasta file, the first of which is a reference sequence,